 Duluth Edison Charter Schools American Indian Parent Advisory Commitee

-We will hold the first meeting of DECS American Indian Parent Advisory Council (AIPAC) on Thursday, September 17 at 5:30 p.m. via Zoom.
+We will hold a meeting of DECS American Indian Parent Advisory Council (AIPAC) on Thursday, November 5 at 5:30 p.m. via Zoom.
 The link for the meeting is below.

 AIPAC is a gathering of parents and other caregivers of our Native students.
-At this meeting we’ll talk about our Indian Education programming and specifically discuss how to utilize our state Indian Education Funds.
+At this meeting we’ll be meeting with a representative of the state Indian Education Office about our Indian education funds.
+We will also discuss activities underway at our schools.

 With questions please contact Dawn Lyons, our American Indian cultural liaison, at firstname.lastname@example.org or by phone at (218) 728-9556 X3319.

 Please join us by using the link below

 AIPAC Welcome parents, grandparents, caregivers and community members with school-aged American Indian children.
 The American Indian Parent Advisory Committee (AIPAC) invites and encourages you to join and attend AIPAC meetings.

 The mission of the American Indian Parent Advisory Committee (AIPAC) is to assist and advise the Duluth Edison Charter Schools, Board of Education, and administration on all matters pertaining to the successful educational experience of American Indian children.

 The American Indian Parent Advisory Committee (AIPAC) is a group of parents, grandparents, caregivers and community members of American Indian children.
 The committee serves as a vital link between American Indian community and Duluth Edison Charter Schools.